What are the differences between modern and retro road bicycles?

 One of the biggest differences to riding a retro bike is changing gears using friction levers ie. no indexed shifting!
 It is like going from a Formula 1 paddle shift to a worn-out manual gear box.
 The shifting experience is world’s apart.
 Modern bikes are a massive improvement.
 However, like anything, with a bit of practice you will be really surprise at how accurately and quickly you can change gears using friction levers.
 The important thing is to plan well ahead and change early before the pressure is on.
 Also it pays to be a bit more crafty and use your leg cadence to avoid a gear change; by pedalling faster on a short decline or get out of the saddle to climb a small incline.

 Cable routing has also changed considerably.
 On the Cervelo, the gear cables travel from the handlebars, down inside the down tube and out the bottom bracket where they move over a nice slippery plastic cable guide and onto the derailleurs.
 On the retro bike, the gear cables travel (externally) a shorter distance to the underside of the bottom bracket, however there is no slippery nylon cable guide here, the steel cables travel straight over the paintwork and quickly wear a groove in the paint and begin years of eating a groove into the steel frame.
 Not the smoothest (or quietest) shifting experience.
 One quick fix is run the cables through 2 small pieces of plastic tubing just under the bottom bracket.
-WIN for Modern bikes.
-Return to index.
+Top of Page.

 Modern bike: less aggressive (higher) front-end, faster steering.
 Retro bike: lower more aggressive front-end, more stable.